obinnajohnphill/YoutubeVideos_Refactor/README.md

 **Boot up Kafka Server**

-1. Fromm the app roor run: docker-compose up -d
+1. From the app roor run: docker-compose up -d

 2. Run: docker-compose run --rm --entrypoint php app run_consumer.php (on terminal)

 3. Run: docker-compose run --rm --entrypoint php app run_producer.php (on separate terminal)

-3. Run: tail data/logs/*.log (another terminal) ; You should see the kafka producer send out message when video is save, and you should see the kafka message consumer ready to consume messages.
+3. Run: tail data/logs/*.log (another terminal) ;

+You should see the kafka producer send out message when video is save, and you should see the kafka message consumer ready to consume messages.